I have to admit, I’m pretty excited about this recipe.

 The vital wheat gluten will give your bread a chewier texture and help your bread maintain its shape.

-Although this recipe is a great one for beginners, you’ll still need a few basic kitchen essentials to make it:
+Although this 100% whole wheat sandwich bread is a great one for beginners, you’ll still need a few basic kitchen essentials to make it:

 - Standing Mixer*

 - Kitchen Scale